spellman/todo-app-nextjs/README.md

     * If the name, description, target completion date, or actual completion date of the task is edited, then user is informed via a flash message that does not auto dismiss.
 The user can choose to either continue editing and to overwite the external changes or to cancel editing and view the changes.
         * On sufficiently large screens, it would be nice to show the changed task or a diff of the changed task against the current form data.
 I didn't get that far yet.
     * If the task is deleted, then the user is informed via a flash message that does not auto dismiss.
 The user can choose to either continue editing (and create a new task with the information) or to cancel editing and accept the deletion.
 * I opted to make the app as easy to access and use as possible.
 Although Firebase makes auth and user accounts easy, I chose not to use them.
-Everyone interacts with the same task last.
+Everyone interacts with the same task list.
 It's a demo :)

 ## Notes
 I avoided versioning the Firestore documents.
 They really need to have version numbers that are incremented with each change (or an equivalent scheme) and then there needs to be a Firestore security rule that ensures that a document of lower version doesn't overwrite a document of higher version.
 (CouchDB does that automatically and would have been a valid choice here.
 I wanted to explore Firestore, though.)
 As is, if one user's update is received between when a second user clicks update and when their TaskEditForm view is replaced with a Task view, then the second user will have no idea that they overwrote the first user's change.